Articles by George Gilder

 Born in 1939 in New York City, Mr. Gilder attended Exeter Academy and Harvard University.
 At Harvard, he studied under Henry Kissinger and helped found Advance, a journal of political thought, which he edited and helped to re-establish in Washington, DC after his graduation in 1962.
 During this period he co-authored (with Bruce Chapman) The Party That Lost Its Head

 .
+He later returned to Harvard as a fellow at the Kennedy Institute of Politics and editor of the Ripon Forum.
 In the 1960s Mr. Gilder also served as a speechwriter for several prominent official and candidates, including Nelson Rockefeller, George Romney, and Richard Nixon.
 In the 1970s, as an independent researcher and writer, Mr. Gilder began an excursion into the causes of poverty, which resulted in his books Men and Marriage (1972) and Visible Man (1978); and hence, of wealth, which led to his best-selling Wealth and Poverty (1981).

 Mr. Gilder pioneered the formulation of supply-side economics when he served as Chairman of the Lehrman Institute's Economic Roundtable, as Program Director for the Manhattan Institute, and as a frequent contributor to A.B.
 Laffer's economic reports and the editorial page of The Wall Street Journal,.
 In the 1980s he also consulted leaders of America's high technology businesses.
 According to a study of presidential speeches, Mr. Gilder was President Reagan's most frequently quoted living author.
 In 1986, President Reagan gave George Gilder the White House Award for Entrepreneurial Excellence.

 Gilder Publishing produces the Gilder Technology Report and the annual Gilder/Forbes Telecosm Conference, both of which offer elite analysis of ascending and disruptive technologies affecting management and investment decisions of investors, executives, engineers and entrepreneurs.

 Mr. Gilder is a contributing editor of Forbes magazine and a frequent writer for The Economist, The American Spectator, the Harvard Business Review, The Wall Street Journal, and other publications.
 He lives in Tyringham, Massachusetts, in the Berkshire Mountains, where he is an active churchman, sometime runner, and with his wife Nini, parent of four children.